Illustration of parents in conflict

 • Honour your loved ones – Light a candle, share a story or include something they loved in your celebrations.

-• Skip traditions that feel too hard – It’s okay to keep things simple or create new traditions.
+• Skip traditions that feel too hard – It’s OK to keep things simple or create new traditions.

 • Plan for emotional moments – Think about what might trigger strong feelings and how you’ll handle them together.